Monday, November 23, 2020

 Sairek stammered, but no words came out and he forced himself to look away from Varhi and towards the fire instead.
 After a brief pause, he finally found himself again.
 “How was I supposed to know there would be monsters like that, though…?”
 He growled.
 "They are something quite possibly out of this world..."

 “I suppose that is a fair argument.
 You only knew there was something wrong, but not specifically what was wrong.”
-Varhi admitted, pulling back his aggression from Sairek as he saw he was increasingly becoming more and more uncomfortable with him constantly laying into him with such cold facts and criticism.
+Varhi agreed, pulling back his aggression from Sairek as he saw he was increasingly becoming more and more uncomfortable with him constantly laying into him with such cold facts and criticism.
 “I ended up like this simply because I was too lazy to go back down to acquire fifteen more feet of rope… so I suppose in a way, it’s my fault you three are here.”
 He sighed.

 Cyial let out a small little growling sound, causing the other three to look at him.
 “Can we please stop talking about what we should have done?”
 He demanded in a clearly annoyed voice.
 “It’s easy to lecture in hindsight but that does nothing with what we should be doing right now in the moment.”
 His tail flicked behind him as he looked towards Varhi.
 "If you say we need a plan, then let's make one instead of moaning about how we don't have one, alright?"